ephxyscj1996/dda-experiments/README.md

-# On Single-Head Discrete Attention
+# On Direct Discrete Attention

 ## Usage